istio/istio.io/content/docs/setup/kubernetes/platform-setup/openshift/index.md

 Webhook and certificate signing requests support must be enabled for [automatic injection](/docs/setup/kubernetes/additional-setup/sidecar-injection/#automatic-sidecar-injection) to work.
 Modify the master configuration file on the master node for the cluster as follows.

 {{< tip >}}
-By default, the master configuration file can be found in /etc/origin/master/master-config.yaml.
+By default, the master configuration file can be found in `/etc/origin/master/master-config.yaml`.
 {{< /tip >}}

-In the same directory as the master configuration file, create a file named master-config.patch with the following contents:
+In the same directory as the master configuration file, create a file named `master-config.patch` with the following contents:

 {{< text yaml >}}
 admissionConfig: